 - Use the Interspeech 2013 authors' kit, but your paper should be up to SIX pages in length

 - Remember that Blizzard is a scientific investigation - we are all trying to understand why some techniques work better than others.

 - With this in mind, please write a detailed, technical paper aimed at a specialist audience.
 Focus on analysis and evaluation.
 Try to explain WHY your system performed the way it did, and what makes it different from other systems.
 Explain why your system is designed in a particular way.
 For example, report internal evaluations you have done to select certain methods.

-- Submit your paper by email to email@example.com by the 31st July 2011 and we will notify you of acceptance by 5th August 2011.
-If you need an earlier notification (e.g., in order to obtain travel permission from your employer), then simply submit the paper earlier and let us know that you need a fast decision on acceptance.
+- Submit your paper by email to email@example.com by the 26th July 2013 and we will notify you of acceptance within a week.
+If you need an earlier notification (e.g., in order to obtain travel permission from your employer), then please contact us.

 Location and date